Preserve Latino History

 In 1988 the California Office of Historic Preservation published Five Views, a statewide survey of properties associated with ethnic communities in California; the chapter titles included: American Indians, Black Americans, Chinese Americans, Japanese Americans, and Mexican Americans.
 The study was intended to be a tool for researchers, schools, government agencies, historic preservation organizations, and ethnic communities.
 In their foreword to the publication, Henry Agonia, Director of California State Parks, and Kathryn Gualtieri, State Historic Preservation Officer, said, “. . . it is important to remember that this report is only a beginning, one step in an ongoing process.”
 Five Views is significant because it was the first statewide survey of its type in the state and it raised public awareness.

-Another reason that this project is timely is that various projections anticipate that sometime in 2014 Hispanics will become the largest ethnic group in the California.
-The State Department of Finance predicts that by 2020, Hispanics will account for 40.7 percent of the population.
+Another reason that this project is timely is that various projections anticipated that by 2014 Hispanics would represent the largest ethnic group in California.
+The State Department of Finance predicted that by 2020, Hispanics would account for 40.7 percent of the population.
 Obviously, identifying and evaluating historic properties associated with communities and cultures that represent about 40 percent of the population is an important task.

 Vea esta página en español